The History of ...

 Tobias Rose Bowl -Awarded to the winner of the Navigation Trials - GRP Boats

-Jaybee Cup -Awarded for the best boat's log
+Jaybee Cup -Awarded for the best boat's log during the year

 Eric Hurd Rose Bowl -Awarded by the Commodore to the member making the most meritous cruise during the year